 Try to increase your average order value (AOV).
 Knowing your niche, understanding your customers and being creative in your marketing is the key.
 The goal is to improve the customer’s shopping experience on your site and thereby the order value.

 Figure out when to pay suppliers based on your situation, not theirs.
-Try your best to coordinate invoices according to your obligations to optimise payments each month.
+Try your best to coordinate invoices according to your obligations to optimize payments each month.
 Make cashflow projections to avoid the mismatch in the time you owe your supplier and yourself getting paid.
 Once you are aware of the situation, you can negotiate at both ends of your cash flow so that the bottleneck can be avoided.

 Diversifying the revenue stream will also help in keeping up the flow of revenue which will in turn can boost cash flow.
 Provide opportunities to your customers to go for complementary products or even re-sale-ability.
 Ideas like buying new with old exchange can help increase the revenue share.

-By integrating a proper payment model with the ecommerce business model, you can ensure greater customization and hence business growth at your store.
+By integrating a proper payment model with the e-commerce business model, you can ensure greater customization and hence business growth at your store.
 Allow the customers to pay through whichever mode they prefer most to ensure the smooth flow of funds.

-These days there are many cashflow management software solutions available in the market that can help you to keep organized records of all your receipts and invoices.
+These days there are many cash flow management software solutions available in the market that can help you to keep organized records of all your receipts and invoices.

-Not only do these software help to regulate and update your inventory, it allows you to streamline processes, increase visibility and ultimately create a more dependable cash flow.
+Not only do this software help to regulate and update your inventory, it allows you to streamline processes, increase visibility and ultimately create a more dependable cash flow.
 The ERP (Enterprise Resource Planning) solutions in the market can greatly help to improve the overall health of a small business and is one of the most efficient ways around.

-While a profitable business does not a guarantee a positive cashflow, a negative cashflow is not necessarily indicative of a failing business!
+While a profitable business does not a guarantee a positive cash flow, a negative cash flow is not necessarily indicative of a failing business!
 It’s all a matter of timing!
-In order to keep your ecommerce business active and functional always, funds are needed.
-So use the tips above to avoid potential bottlenecks and keep a close watch on your cashflow as your business grows.
+In order to keep your e-commerce business active and functional always, funds are needed.
+So use the tips above to avoid potential bottlenecks and keep a close watch on your cash flow as your business grows.